appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/advanced-configuration/store-dist-dmz.md

 - Create the updated Appcircle DMZ configuration files by following the [Creating the Appcircle DMZ Server Configuration](#creating-the-appcircle-dmz-server-configuration) section.

 - Create the new Appcircle DMZ server by following the [Creating the Appcircle DMZ Server](#creating-the-appcircle-dmz-server) section.

+- Re-configure the Appcircle DMZ server by following the [Configure the System](#configure-the-system) section.

+- Start the Appcircle DMZ server with the updated configurations by following the [Starting the Appcircle DMZ Server](#starting-the-appcircle-dmz-server) section.

 ## Appcircle DMZ Server Monitoring